Danny’s DNA Discoveries – Hebeloma of the PNW

 Species in this section differ microscopically from subsection Hebeloma and may appear more slender (but don't count on it).
 Except for some collections of H. praeolidium which sometimes has a sweetish odor instead of the usual radish odor, these have probably all been mistakenly called H. mesophaeum in the past.
 They are much more uncommon here than those in subsection Hebeloma.

-Section Scabrispora - scant veil (cortinate), paler cinnamon caps - (range of scents, somewhat bitter?)
+Section Scabrispora - scant veil (cortinate), paler cinnamon caps - (range of scents, some are bitter?)

-Hebeloma amarellum CA - these species have scanter veils and paler caps than the other veiled sections above usually with a cinnamon tinge.
-This species usually has a bitter taste and lacks much of an odor.
+Hebeloma viscidissimum OR (=amarellum CA, =H. pinetorum OR) - these species have scanter veils and paler caps than the other veiled sections above usually with a cinnamon tinge.
+This species usually has a bitter taste (originally described as Gymnopilus) and lacks much of an odor, but H. pinetorum's type was fragrant.
+The stems seem to get very dark from the bottom up.
+2 recent collections from BC and a few from WA.

 Section Denudata - pale caps (poison pie), no veil, spores not dextrinoid, stems not usually bulbous